MicrosoftDocs/connected-spaces/articles/data-privacy.md

     - Insight data (hourly summaries)
     - Index data to access the HyperStore table (rows with primary key value of HyperAsset or HyperTrack)

 The customer can manage the data at any time in their Microsoft Dataverse instance.
-[Learn more about responding to Data Subject Rigths (DSR) requests for Microsoft Dataverse customer data](https://docs.microsoft.com/power-platform/admin/common-data-service-gdpr-dsr-guide).
+[Learn more about responding to Data Subject Rights (DSR) requests for Microsoft Dataverse customer data](https://docs.microsoft.com/power-platform/admin/common-data-service-gdpr-dsr-guide).
 When handling DSRs for data such as video data or inference data, customers might need to use a date and time to narrow down the data searches since the data does not have any direct association with a particular person’s identity.

 ## How does Connected Spaces process data?